daviduhden/i2pd-browser/README.md

 What works now
 -----
 * Auto detecting system language
-* Auto detecting architecture
+* Auto detecting system architecture
 * Pre-configuring Firefox to use with I2Pd
-* Auto downloading NoScript extension
+* Auto downloading the NoScript extension

 How to use it
 -----